lsds/intravisor/runtime/musl-lkl/lkl/Documentation/input/multi-touch-protocol.rst

     of TOUCH and WIDTH for pressure-based devices or any device with a spatial signal intensity distribution.

-    If the resolution is zero, the pressure data is in arbitrary units.
-    If the resolution is non-zero, the pressure data is in units/gram.
-See :ref:`input-event-codes` for details.

 ABS_MT_DISTANCE
     The distance, in surface units, between the contact and the surface.
 Zero distance means the contact is touching the surface.
 A positive number means